klevu/jsv2-early-adopters/getting-started/3-limit/magento2/README.md

 - copy `js/klevu-landing-limit.js` to `view/frontend/web/js/landing/klevu-landing-limit.js`
 - copy `landing-limit.tpl` to `view/frontend/templates/landing/landing-limit.phtml`

+Flush your cache then visit a search results page on your Magento website to **try the pagination limit**!

 ## What's next?

 There are various other tutorials available for you to try,